weaviate/weaviate-io/developers/weaviate/more-resources/migration-guide.md

 Please note that besides new features, `v1.8.0` also contains a large collection of bugfixes.
 Some of those bugs also affected how the HNSW index was written to disk.
-Therefore it cannot be ruled out that the index on disk has a subpar quality compared to a freshly built index in version `v1.8.0`.
+Therefore, it cannot be ruled out that the index on disk has a subpar quality compared to a freshly built index in version `v1.8.0`.
-Therefore, if you can import using a script, etc, we generally recommend starting with a fresh `v1.8.0` setup and reimporting instead of migrating.
+As such, if you can import using a script, we generally recommend starting with a fresh `v1.8.0` setup and reimporting instead of migrating.

 ### Is downgrading possible after upgrading?